Amirhossein Tavakoli

 Abstract | Paper

-This paper connects changes in employer characteristics through job transitions to employee earnings following mergers and acquisitions (M&As).
-Using firm balance sheet data linked to individual earnings data in Canada and a matched difference-in-differences design, we find that after M\&As acquirers expand while targets shrink substantially relative to their matched control groups.
-Furthermore, workers at target firms suffer losses in earnings, and this decline in earnings is largely driven by workers who move to other firms after an M&A event.
-We find that workers leaving target firms after M&As move to larger firms with higher wage premiums, but still experience a wage decline potentially due to a loss of firm-specific human capital or backloaded contracts.
-It appears that job transitions and a subsequent loss of match-specific premiums primarily explain the post-M\&A decline in worker earnings in our setting.
+This paper connects changes in employer characteristics through job transitions to employee earnings following mergers and acquisitions.
+Using firm balance sheet data linked to individual earnings data in Canada and a matched difference-in-differences design, we find that earnings of workers at target firms decrease after M&As, largely driven by those who move to other firms.
+Workers leaving targets move to larger and more profitable firms, but experience wage declines potentially due to a loss of firm-specific human capital or backloaded contracts.
+It appears that losses of match-specific premiums from job transitions primarily explain the post-M&A earnings decline in our setting.

 Abstract | Paper